Same-sex marriage in Oregon: Marriage licenses issued in Multnomah County

 On March 15, 2004, Multnomah County commissioners announced that they would continue to issue licenses to same-sex couples.
 On March 16, following public hearings, Benton County commissioners voted 2–1 to begin issuing marriage licenses to same-sex couples on March 24, but reversed their decision on March 22 after receiving two letters from the Attorney General and a phone call threatening the arrest of the county clerk, and decided to issue no marriage license at all pending a decision by the Multnomah County Court.

 With the consent of the state, three same-sex couples sued the state of Oregon in Multnomah County Court, including Mary Li and Rebecca Kennedy, the first same-sex couple to receive a marriage license from Multnomah County.
 At a hearing before Judge Frank Bearden on April 16, 2004, in Li and Kennedy v.
 State of Oregon, the American Civil Liberties Union (ACLU) and Basic Rights Oregon represented the plaintiffs and the Oregon Department of Justice and the Defense of Marriage Coalition defended the state's position.
 On April 20, 2004, Bearden ordered the county to stop issuing marriage licenses to same-sex couples, and ordered the state to recognize the 3,022 marriage licenses already issued.
-The Oregon state registrar had been holding the completed licenses pending a court decision as to their validity, rather than entering them into the state's records system.
+The state had been holding the completed licenses pending a court decision as to their validity, rather than entering them into the records system.
 Bearden also found that the Oregon Constitution would likely allow some form of marriage rights to same-sex couples, and directed the Legislative Assembly to act on the issue within 90 days of the start of its next session.
 He ruled that if the Assembly failed to address the issue within that time, he would allow Multnomah County to resume issuing marriage licenses to same-sex couples.
 It was understood that both parties would appeal the decision.
 In July 2004, the Court of Appeals lifted the temporary ban blocking the registration of the marriage licenses issued by Multnomah County.
 The state announced that processing would take a week and began doing so within hours of the court's action.